magnusmel/evaluation-guide/content/evaluation-guide/evaluation-learning/skills-training.md

 With Mendix, you can build your first application in 30 minutes.
 Right after you create your account, you will be guided into the platform to build your first app.

-To really ramp up your learning, you can follow the [Become a Rapid Developer learning path](https://gettingstarted.mendixcloud.com/link/path/31) online at your own pace, free of charge.
+To really ramp up your learning, you can follow the [Become a Rapid Developer learning path](https://gettingstarted.mendixcloud.com/link/path/38) online at your own pace, free of charge (you must be signed in to the Mendix Platform to see this learning path).
 There are 11 modules in this learning path, which take about an hour each to complete.
 So, you could complete all the modules in 2–3 days, and then start building applications straightaway.

 There is no time limit to complete a Mendix learning path, which allows you to work through everything in your own time.
 The modules have individual learning units, each of which take a few minutes to complete.
 In addition, each module has a knowledge check to verify your understanding and highlight any areas you might need to review again.